-- The file we'll serialize to - A DatumWriter, which is responsible for actually serializing the items to Avro's binary format (DatumWriters can be used separately from DataFileWriters, e.g., to perform IPC with Avro). - The schema we're using.
+- The file we'll serialize to - A DatumWriter, which is responsible for actually serializing the items to Avro's binary format (DatumWriters can be used separately from DataFileWriters, e.g., to perform IPC with Avro TODO: is this true??). - The schema we're using.
 The DataFileWriter needs the schema both to write the schema to the data file, and to verify that the items we write are valid items and write the appropriate fields.